vrishankmalviya/Email-Spam-Classifier/Readme.md

 8. Notes

-Training and evaluation code (EDA, feature engineering, and model comparison between Gaussian, Multinomial, and Bernoulli Naive Bayes) are in the Jupyter notebook under notebooks/.
+The training and evaluation code (EDA, feature engineering, and model comparison between Gaussian, Multinomial, and Bernoulli Naive Bayes) is in the Jupyter notebook under notebooks/.

 The deployed Streamlit app uses the best-performing Naive Bayes model with TF‑IDF features tuned via max_features.